prodgang/proofs/README.md

 ### Isomorphism

 Every natural number has a unique productive representation (up to padding).
+Various parts of this proof have all failed miserably in nat_iso.lean

 (existence is clear)